 When it comes to our non-merchandise supply base, we have considered and reviewed modern slavery and human trafficking risks – where appropriate via individual audits and also through HR audits from relevant on-site partners, such as cleaning and catering suppliers.
 We also review our strategic non-merchandise suppliers to confirm that their modern slavery statements adhere to our objectives and any new partners who come on board are also aligned.

 Guidant Group, our biggest partner of agency workers, provides all temporary recruitment for our three fulfilment centres.
 Guidant ensures that all suppliers are vetted and audited as per their policy, with any accreditations checked.
 All on-site Guidant staff have completed a mandated modern slavery course and are trained on signs to monitor for within their colleague base.

 Internally, we have continued to raise awareness of modern slavery across all business areas, through local communications and signposting colleagues to the modern slavery helpline should they suspect inappropriate activity internally or among our suppliers.
 We also ensure that we continually review, research, consult and conduct training needs analysis, to ensure we provide the right training to the right people, when needed.
 This year, we have included modern slavery as a topic in our broader regulatory training programme to ensure all colleagues have an understanding of our requirements.

 OUR COMMITMENT – HOW WE’LL BUILD ON WHAT WE ARE DOING YEAR ON YEAR

-Continuous improvement is a key feature of the Shop Direct culture and we are committed to further enhancing our approach to combating modern slavery and human trafficking during our 2016/17 financial year.
+We’re committed to continuous improvement to further enhance our approach to combatting modern slavery and human trafficking during our 2018/19 financial year.

-This statement has been approved by the Shop Direct CSR board and our Group CEO, who will review and update it annually.
+This statement has been approved by senior stakeholders who are tasked with driving and embedding our CSR agenda and our group CEO, who will review and update it annually.